Mental disorders diagnosed in childhood

-Mental disorders diagnosed in childhood can be neurodevelopmental, emotional, or behavioral disorders.
-These disorders negatively impact the mental and social wellbeing of a child, and children with these disorders require support from their families and schools.
-Childhood mental disorders often persist into adulthood.
-These disorders are usually first diagnosed in infancy, childhood, or adolescence, as laid out in the DSM-5-TR and in the ICD-11.
+Mental disorders diagnosed in childhood are a classification of mental illnesses or disorders that negatively impact the emotional, social, and developmental wellbeing of a child.
+These disorders can be characterized as emotional (mood disorders), behavioral, or neurodevelopmental and frequently persist into adulthood.
+Children with mental disorders require support from their families and schools, often in the form of an individualized education program (IEP) or other classroom accommodations.
+Symptoms that arise as a result of childhood mental health disorders are usually first recognized in infancy, childhood, or early adolescence, as laid out in the DSM-5-TR and in the ICD-11.

 Intellectual disability

 DSM-5-TR

 The diagnostic criteria necessary in order to diagnose intellectual disability consists of:

 A. Deficits in intellectual functions, such as reasoning, problem solving, planning, abstract thinking, and learning from experience.
 These deficits are confirmed through clinical assessments and individualized standardized tests.

 B. Deficits in adaptive functioning that cause failure to perform sociocultural and developmental standards for independence and social responsibility.
 Without support, these deficits can lead to limited functioning in areas of daily life, such as in communication and independent living.

 C. These symptoms must have onset during the developmental period.

 Intellectual disability is specified by severity, with the varying severities being mild, moderate, severe, and profound.
 These severity levels are determined by how well one is able to function intellectually, socially, and independently.